xblondel-uf/thumbnail-service/README.md

 }
 ```

-The `url` is the one passed as an argument to the original route, `ok` is true if the proess succeeded, else false, `statusText` contains the error message if the process failed, or an empty string.
+The `url` is the one passed as an argument to the original route, `ok` is true if the process succeeded, else false, `statusText` contains the error message if the process failed, or an empty string.

 ### Fetching data